davidavdav/GaussianMixtures.jl/README.md

 The consequence is that "data points run down" in a matrix, just like records do in a DataFrame.
 Hence, statistics per feature dimension occur consecutive in memory which may be advantageous for caching efficiency.
 On the other hand, features belonging to the same data point are separated in memory, which probably is not according to the way they are generated, and does not extend to streamlined implementation.
 The choice in which direction the data must run is an almost philosophical problem that I haven't come to a final conclusion about.

+Please note that the choice for "data points run down" is the opposite of the convention used in [Distributions.jl](https://github.com/JuliaStats/Distributions.jl), so if you convert `GMM`s to `MixtureModel`s in order to benefit from the methods provided for these distributions, you need to transpose the data.

 Type
 ----

+A simplified version of the type definition for the Gaussian Mixture Model is
 ```julia
 type GMM
     n::Int                         # number of Gaussians